brando90/ultimate-utils/README.md

 I usually use conda.

 Note that the above code assume you have cloned this library in your home `~`.
+Note you might have to do `sudo port install graphviz` or `sudo apt install graphviz` for graphviz (the actual C version that python calls).

 ## Contributing